 It enables Kortical to create bespoke solutions for businesses by automating a lot of the data science process.

-At moment, there simply isn’t the level of expertise available, so companies like theirs are having to do a fair amount of hand holding.
+At the moment, there simply isn’t the level of expertise available, so companies like theirs are having to do a fair amount of hand-holding.

 Medium to long-term, their ambition is to be software as a service provider.